Dimensional homogeneity constrained gene expression programming for discovering governing equations: Abstract

 \section{Abstract}

 Data-driven discovery of governing equations is of great significance for helping us understand intrinsic mechanisms and build physical models.
-However, it is still not trivial for the state-of-the-art algorithms to discover the unknown governing equations for complex systems.
-In this work, a novel dimensional homogeneity constrained gene expression programming (DHC-GEP) method is proposed.
-DHC-GEP discovers the forms of functions and their corresponding coefficients simultaneously, without assuming any candidate functions in advance.
-The constraint of dimensional homogeneity is capable of filtering out the overfitting equations effectively, and physics knowledge can be embedded via constructing special terminal sets.
-The key advantages of DHC-GEP, including being robust to the hyperparameters of models, the noise level and the size of datasets, are demonstrated on two benchmark studies.
-Furthermore, DHC-GEP is employed to discover the unknown constitutive relations of two typical non-equilibrium flows.
-The derived constitutive relations not only are more accurate than the conventional ones, but also satisfy the Galilean invariance and the second law of thermodynamics.
-This work demonstrates that DHC-GEP is a general and promising tool for discovering governing equations from noisy and scarce data in a variety of fields, such as non-equilibrium flows, turbulence and non-Newton fluids.
+Recently, numerous highly innovative algorithms have emerged, aimed at inversely discovering the underlying governing equations from data, such as sparse regression-based methods and symbolic regression-based methods.
+Along this direction, a novel dimensional homogeneity constrained gene expression programming (DHC-GEP) method is proposed in this work.
+DHC-GEP simultaneously discovers the forms and coefficients of functions using basic mathematical operators and physical variables, without requiring pre-assumed candidate functions.
+The constraint of dimensional homogeneity is capable of filtering out the overfitting equations effectively.
+The key advantages of DHC-GEP compared to Original-GEP, including being more robust to hyperparameters, the noise level and the size of datasets, are demonstrated on two benchmark studies.
+Furthermore, DHC-GEP is employed to discover the unknown constitutive relations of two representative non-equilibrium flows.
+Galilean invariance and the second law of thermodynamics are imposed as constraints to enhance the reliability of the discovered constitutive relations.
+Comparisons, both quantitative and qualitative, indicate that the derived constitutive relations are more accurate than the conventional Burnett equations in a wide range of Knudsen number and Mach number, and are also applicable to the cases beyond the parameter space of the training data.